-The Government Finance Officers Association (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Goodhue County for its ACFR for the fiscal year ended December 31, 2020.
-This was the second year of submission, and subsequent receipt of, this prestigious award.
-In order to be awarded the Certificate, the County had to publish an easily readable and efficiently organized ACFR that satisfied GFOA requirements, accounting principles general accepted in the United States of America (GAAP) and applicable legal requirements.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Goodhue County for its annual comprehensive financial report for the fiscal year ended December 31, 2021.
+In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized annual comprehensive financial report, whose contents conform to program standards.
+Such reports must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe this current report continues to meet the Certificate program requirements.
-Accordingly, we are submitting it to GFOA for consideration.
+Goodhue County has received a Certificate of Achievement for the last three consecutive years (fiscal years 2019-2021).
+We believe this current report continues to meet the Certificate of Achievement program requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.

 The timely preparation of this report could not have been accomplished without the professional and dedicated hard work of the entire Finance and Taxpayer Services department.
-We would also like to thank the County Board of Commissioners for their support its interest and support in planning and conducting the financial activities of Goodhue County in a responsible manner; the County's strong financial position is a direct result of that involvement.
+We would also like to thank the members of the County Board of Commissioners for their interest and support in planning and conducting the financial activities of the County in a responsible manner; the County's strong financial position is a direct result of that involvement.